GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ### Success Criteria

 - GKE shows your frontend deployment and service are both running.
-- Demonstrate you can connect to your frontend via your Service’s IP address by using your browser to connect to `http://<YOUR-FRONTEND-IP>`.
+- Demonstrate you can connect to your frontend via your Service's IP address by using your browser to connect to `http://<YOUR-FRONTEND-IP>`.

 ### Tips

 - The skeleton of a frontend.yaml file has been provided in the GitHub repository.
-- If you aren’t a fan of command line text editors, such as vi, emacs or nano, click the `Open Editor` button (pencil icon) in the Cloud Shell to get a web-based editor that you can use for the entire gHack.
+- If you aren't a fan of command line text editors, such as vi, emacs or nano, click the `Open Editor` button (pencil icon) in the Cloud Shell to get a web-based editor that you can use for the entire gHack.

 ### Learning Resources